- What you Need to File and When

 A. No. Your filing responsibility is between you and the IRS.
 You must mail all necessary documents to the IRS directly.
 OIA is not involved in the process and does not need copies of any of your tax documents.

 Q. Will I get a notification that my tax returns was received or processed by the IRS?

 A. No. You will only be contacted by the IRS via US mail (not by email) if something is missing or incorrect.

 Q. How long will it take to get my refund from the IRS?

 A. The sooner the tax return is filed, the quicker the return.
 The IRS does not publish return times, but the process is typically 6-12 weeks for non-residents.

 Q. Can I file my Illinois state tax return electronically?

-Q. I am a Nonresident for Tax; do I file a Non-Resident tax return for Illinois State?
+Q. I am a non-resident for tax purposes; do I file a Non-Resident tax return for Illinois State?

-Q. My spouse also has income, can we file together?
+Q. My spouse/partner also had earned income, can we file together?

-A. If your spouse is a resident for tax, you and a spouse can file a joint tax return.
+A. If your spouse/partner is a resident for tax purposes, you and your spouse/partner can file a joint tax return.
 If you both a nonresidents for tax, you cannot file together.